 Van Nuys Low Angle Shot Runway

 Located in the heart of the San Fernando Valley, Van Nuys Airport (VNY) ranks as one of the world's busiest general aviation airports.
-Dedicated to noncommercial air travel, VNY averages over 260,000 takeoffs and landings annually.
+Dedicated to noncommercial air travel, VNY averages over 238,000 takeoffs and landings annually.
 VNY has two parallel runways – one with full instrument landing system – and a FAA tower.
 The main runway is 8,000 feet in length and the training runway is 4,000 feet long.
 VNY has a rich history in aviation, hosting record breakers and celebrities over its 86 years in service.
 To learn more, click here.

-More than 100 businesses are located on the 730-acre airport, including five major fixed-base operators (FBOs): BaseNet, LLC/Jet Fleet International, Castle & Cooke Aviation, Clay Lacy Aviation, Maguire Aviation Group, and Signature Aviation.
+In addition, more than 100 businesses are located on the 730-acre airport, including four major fixed-base operators (FBOs): Bob Hoover’s Jet Center, Castle & Cooke Aviation, Clay Lacy Aviation, and Signature Aviation.
 These operators provide aircraft storage and parking, aviation fuel, aircraft sales, flight instruction, aircraft charter and aircraft maintenance.
 Some of the FBOs also serve as major leaseholders of airport property, subletting land and buildings to other airport tenants.

 In addition, VNY serves as home to numerous companies that provide aviation support activities such as aircraft repairs, avionics, interior work and other specialized functions.

 VNY is one of three airports owned by Los Angeles World Airports, including Los Angeles International, LA/Ontario International and LA/Palmdale Regional.
 The airport system operates under the direction of a policy-making Board of Airport Commissioners appointed by the Mayor of Los Angeles.